amkimian/datahub_js/docs/ElementApi.md

 var release = "release_example"; // String | The id of the release this element belongs to

-var body = new MimirDataHubApi.DataElement(); // DataElement | Element object that defines the element in a data set
+var body = new DataHubApi.DataElement(); // DataElement | Element object that defines the element in a data set

 var opts = {
   'apiKey': "apiKey_example" // String | The user api key